nerves-project/nerves/docs/Installation.md

 `gstat`
 `squashfs-tools`

-For MacOS these tools can be installed using Homebrew.
+For MacOS, these tools can be installed using Homebrew.
 For more information on how to install homebrew, visit the homebrew [Installation Page](http://brew.sh/)

 Once homebrew is installed, you can install these missing utilities by running the following
 ```